SAP/spartacus-docs/_pages/install/snapshot-builds.md

 }
  ```

-This will allow you to import the latest (most recent) snapshot from github.
+This allows you to import the latest (most recent) snapshot from GitHub.

-If you want to import a specific snapshot, append the suffix of the github repo and the git tag of the release in your dependency version, as follows:
+If you want to import a specific snapshot, append the suffix of the GitHub repository and the git tag of the release in your dependency version, as follows:

 ```json
 {